That “shoes” metaphor: yes, it’s a cliché.

 Empathy as a workplace unifier

-Why?
-Well, how would you build a brilliant sales team without knowing how to inspire them?
-Could you truly understand your clients’ needs without connecting with them, or mentor the next generation of leaders without empathising with your employees?
+Why does empathy matter so much?
+Consider these questions.
+How do you build a brilliant sales team without knowing how to inspire them?
+Can you truly understand your clients’ needs without connecting with them?
+Can you mentor the next generation of leaders without empathising with your employees?
+The answer to all three is no.

-Generally, acting with empathy towards all the organisation’s stakeholders is necessary to navigate these extraordinary times and safeguard the sustainability of the enterprise.
+In general, acting with empathy towards all the organisation’s stakeholders helps leaders navigate extraordinary times.
+It also safeguards the sustainability of the enterprise.

 How passion and humility can drive employee performance